naomynaomy/module2challenge/README.md

 ##  Loan Qualifer Calculator

-""" This project is to create a calculator that prompts a user for information to determine whether they qualify for a loan given a list with various bank information.
+This project is to create a calculator that prompts a user for information to determine whether they qualify for a loan given a list with various bank information.
 Enhanced usability was added by creating a function to allow a user to save a populated list of qualified loans as a csv file; user also has the ability to opt-out of saving the file.

 ---

 ## Technologies

-Python
+'''Python
     - questionary
     - csv
     - Path from pathlib
+'''
 ---

 ## Installation Guide